stazz/Backend/Source/Sample/README.md

 The `Backend.HTTP.Server.Runner` process will then read configuration file located in [configuration file](./Config/SampleServerConfig.json), and dynamically load NuGet packages specified in there, along with some connection and certificate information.
 The _response creators_, which are described in the configuration file, are the NuGet packages that produce some output for some HTTP request matching their matcher.
-Currently, there exists one matcher: regexp-based matcher, which will match the path.
+Currently, there exists one matcher: regexp-based matcher, which will match the path against the regular expression provided in configuration file.
 The code in [Sample backend operation](./SampleBackendOperation/Operation.cs) will be run when the URL path is exactly `/operation/SampleBackendOperation`, as specified in the configuration file.
 For simplicity's sake, the sample operation is **not** authentication-guarded, as the class in the source file extends `PublicResponseCreator` instead of `AuthenticationGuardedResponseCreator`.
 The code in [Sample login provider](./SampleBackendLogin/LoginProvider.cs) contains login provider used by `Backend.HTTP.Common.Login` response creator, and it contains some very simplistic login functionality, as e.g. LDAP login functionality would be too complicated for this sample.